TommasoGhilardi/Statistics-in-Motion/Video/README.md

 There could be multiple causes to the infant not watching: not paying attention, parent interference, moving, crying.
 This is not relevant for our analysis.
 What we are focusing on is the amount of video watched by the infant.

-***How to save***\
-Save each file in the *TrainingVideos* folder as .etf and export them as *Tab-delimited Text* with .csv extension.\
-Use the names:
--   Training1.etf / Training1.csv
--   Training2.etf / Training2.csv
--   Training3.etf / Training3.csv

 ## **EEG session**

 ### Video watching